tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 Justify your guess

-## Simpsons Biodiversity Problem
+## Simpsons Biodiversity Practice Problems

-n = the total number of organisms of a particular species

-N = total number of organisms of all species

 With this index, 1 represents infinite diversity and 0, no diversity